 GTAs are generally made available to qualified first and second year students who are still in the process of completing their coursework.
 In special circumstances, GTAs may also be awarded to students beyond their first two years of the program when they are available.
-They typically include an annual living stipend (in exchange for 20 hours of work per week supervised by a GSSW faculty member), a waiver of health insurance fees, and a full tuition waiver.
+They typically include an annual living stipend (in exchange for 20 hours of work per week supervised by a GSSW faculty member), a waiver of health insurance fees (for students enrolled in at least 8 credit hours), and a full tuition waiver (for students in the first two years of the program).
 Parameters for GTA work and eligibility are under the jurisdiction of the Office of Graduate Studies and are outlined in the Graduate Policies & Procedures Manual of that office.